keatinl1/Filter_IMU/README.md

 ### Results

 The results from the complimentary filter are shown in figure 4.
-It removes the large peaks from the signal but there is still high frequency readings lingering in the readings.
+It removed the large peaks from the signal but there were still high frequency readings lingering.

 <p align="center">
   <kbd>